Vizzuality/devismos/_docs/strategy-2021/operational-needs.md

 # Operational needs

+## Operations

+Everybody will spend a **5% of our time on operations** as minimum ([Frontismos](/docs/recurrent-activities/frontismos-meetings) and [Capacity meeting](/docs/recurrent-activities/capacity-meetings)).
+And could increase until **20% of our time on operations** in some cases.
+For instance the organizational roles, team retrospectives and other very specific activities.

 ## Vercel

-[More info](/docs/guidelines/vercel) about why and how we use Vercel as a development tool.
+[More info](/docs/guidelines/vercel) about why and how we use [Vercel]() as a development tool.
 To take on account:

 - Until 10 team members
-- Cost of **20$/month per member**, currently 160$/month
+- Cost of **10$/month per member** and a little amount for server maintenance.
+Currently **110$/month**.
+NOTE: we have a special price.

 ## Training budget